CGCL-codes/TreeCen/README.md

 # TreeCen:Building Tree Graph for Scalable Semantic Code Clone Detection
 TreeCen is a scalable tree-based code clone detector, which satisfies scalability while detecting semantic clones effectively.
-Given the source code, we first extract ASTs based on static analysis to transform them into simple graph representations (\ie tree graph) according to the node type, rather than traditional AST matching.
+Given the source code, we first extract ASTs based on static analysis to transform them into simple graph representations (i.e., tree graph) according to the node type, rather than traditional AST matching.
 Then we treat the tree graph as a network and adopt the centrality analysis to convert it into a fix-length vector.
 By this, the final vector is only 72-dimensional but contains complete structural information of the AST.
 Finally, these vectors are fed into the machine learning model to detect clones.